CMSgov/dpc-app/dpcclient/README.md

 Flag           | Use
 -------------- | ----
 -K, --keyname  | the PKI key name prefix provided by the user. dpcclient combines `-private.pem` with the key prefix for the private key file it generates, and `-public.pem` with the key prefix for the public key file it generates.
--I, --kid      | the id DPC assigned to the public key you uploaded to it -M, --macaroon | the name of a file containing the DPC **client_token** (macaroon). dpcclient assumes the macaroon file is in the keydir.
+-I, --kid      | the ID DPC assigned to the public key you uploaded to it -M, --macaroon | the name of a file containing the DPC **client token** (macaroon). dpcclient assumes the macaroon file is in the keydir.
 If it can't find it there, it will look in the current directory.
 If it can't find it there, it will complain and exit.

 Command documentation is provided below.
 The help message provided by the executable should always be considered current if it happens to conflict with this documentation.

 Command | Example
 ------- | -------
 genKey | `dpcclient genKey myDPCSandboxKey -k ./keys` <br><br>Generates a correctly-sized RSA private key and its public key mate, saving them as .pem files in the indicated directory.
 Files are named by appending `-private.pem` or `-public.pem` to the name argument.
-For the example command, dpcclient would generate files named `myDPCSandboxKey-private.pem` and `myDPCSandboxKey-public.pem` in a directory named 'keys'. genAuthToken | `dpcclient genAuthToken myDPCSandboxAuthToken -k ./keys -K myDPCSandboxKey -I <uuid> -M myDPCSandboxMacaroon -t ./tokens` <br><br> Generates a signed JWT required to obtain an **access_token**, saving it in the tokens directory.
+For the example command, dpcclient would generate files named `myDPCSandboxKey-private.pem` and `myDPCSandboxKey-public.pem` in a directory named 'keys'. genAuthToken | `dpcclient genAuthToken myDPCSandboxAuthToken -k ./keys -K myDPCSandboxKey -I <uuid> -M myDPCSandboxMacaroon -t ./tokens` <br><br> Generates a signed JWT required to obtain an **access token**, saving it in the tokens directory.
 The file is named by appending `-<unix timestamp>.jwt` to the name argument.
 The auth token file resulting from the example command would be named `myDPCAuthToken-1577976362.jwt` Unix timestamps are discussed [here](https://www.unixtimestamp.com). getAccessToken | `dpcclient getAccessToken myDPCSandboxAccessToken -t ./tokens -A myDPCSandboxAuthToken-1577976362` <br><br> Sends a request to the DPC API /Token endpoint, receiving an access token in response.
 If the API responds with a 200, dpcclient will save the access token to a file named by the -T argument with `-<unix timestamp>.jwt` appended to it.
 If an error occurs, dpcclient will echo the error message to the terminal before exiting.

 # All the Things

 To illustrate the use of dpcclient, we include this walkthrough of the author using it.

-Build executable (or download prebuilt ones from ???):
+Build executable:

 ```
 go build